richardcocks/richardcocks.github.io/PasswordGen.md

 // With an equivalent Secure version not shown here.

 ```
-We know the size of the string, so we were able to intialize our string builder with that capacity.
-But given we know the size of the string, wouldn't it be faster still to allocate a `char[]` and fill it?
-Let's try that at the same time and compare:
+Since we know the size of the string, we are able to intialize our string builder with that capacity.
+However, given this knowledge, we can also allocate a `char[]` and fill it.
+Let's also try that at the same time:

 ```csharp
 [BenchmarkCategory("Secure"), Benchmark()]